brindle5/agatha-christie-quiz/README.md

 # **Christie Quizzes**

-Christie Quizzes is a website which is aimed at fans of the crime writer Agatha Christie.
-On the site, visitors can take quizzes They can read news and updates regarding adaptions of her work, talks about her novels and meet ups for her fans.
+Christie Quizzes is a website aimed at fans of the crime writer Agatha Christie.
+On this site, visitors can take quizzes related to her and her novels.
+They can also read news and updates regarding adaptions of her work, scheduled talks by experts, and meet ups for fans.

 ![Responsive design screenshot](documentation/responsive_screenshot.png)